JoshuaDodds/venus-nextgen/README.md

 The "app" is a single page application that communicates to the rest of Venus OS via MQTT over websockets.
 It uses React with ES6 for the UI layer and also includes a wrapper service for the MQTT interface.

-Its primary purpose is to be a simple-to-use and nice looking UI for a Victron system which running a number of the components mentioned in the introduction above.
+Its primary purpose is to be a simple-to-use and nice looking UI for a Victron system that is running a number of the components mentioned in the introduction above.
 It also intends to give a central dashboard for observability and control of inter-related components.